The 20 Best Beaches Near Orlando for Families

 Satellite Beach

 Satellite Beach is approximately one hour from Orlando, making it a simple day trip for families.
-This beach is on a barrier island, so it will not be as crowded as some of the other beaches in Florida.
-The water is always welcoming, and new surfers can learn a few skills while catching some waves.
-There is also a playground and beach volleyball courts if your family tires of swimming.
+This beach is on a barrier island, so it will not be as crowded as some other beaches in Florida.

 Treasure Island Beach

 Treasure Island Beach is 113 miles from Orlando, a two-hour drive.
-This is one of the farthest beaches from Orlando on the Gulf Coast.
-The water at this beach is crystal clear.
+This is one of the farthest beaches from Orlando on the Gulf Coast, but it may still be worth the drive thanks to great snorkeling.

 This is one of the quieter beaches near Orlando.
 So, if your family is looking for peace and tranquility, this beach should be near the top of your list.